mafifafm/pxt-microbit/docs/test/courses/csintro/variables/activity.md

 # Activity: Scorekeeper

-This micro:bit activity guides you to create a program with three variables that will keep score for a game of _Rock Paper Scissors_.
+This Ragga activity guides you to create a program with three variables that will keep score for a game of _Rock Paper Scissors_.

 To do this, you will need to create variables for the parts of scorekeeping that change over the course of a gaming session.
 What are those variables?